Scale practicing examples:

 Frederic Chopin was known to teach these three black-key scales before all others.
 Think about how much easier it would have been for a sightless person to play these step-wise passages with braille-like elevated black notes in regular patterns, as opposed to a sea of white notes without reference points.

-Now that I have grown up to be a teacher and performer, I realize the importance of scale study in the growth and development of piano students.
+Now that I’ve grown up to be a piano teacher and you tube poster, I realize the importance of scale study in the growth and development of musicianship.

 Scales are about the “feel” and geography of the keyboard.
 They are about shaping, phrasing, sculpting.
 Sometimes they’re practiced with catchy rhythms, crisp and detached (staccato) or as smooth and connected, freely spun out, rolling triplets.
-You can even reverse the direction of the fingers when practicing scales, having them lightheartedly dance together and apart, in shades of louds, softs, and in between.
-You might bring out one voice over another, by drawing more intensity from the left hand, then reversing the process, giving the right hand its place in the sun.
+You can even reverse the direction of the fingers when practicing scales, having them lightheartedly dance together and apart, in shades of loud, soft, and in between.
+And you might bring out one voice over another, by drawing more intensity from the left hand, then reversing the process, giving the right hand its place in the sun.

 Most importantly, scales help us understand where we are in a piece of music because they define the TONAL CENTER of a composition or a section of it.